emojicode/emojicode.github.io/src/reference/basics.md

 ## Including Other Source Code Files

-You can include other source code files into a source file.
-Basically this just inserts the code from the file at the point where you included it.
+An Emojicode program is always compiled from a single file.
+Nevertheless, you can include other source code files.
+Basically, this just inserts the code from the file at the point where you included it.

 Syntax: